Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 ### Typography utilities

 All Typography utilities are now moved to the `BaseComponent` class so they can be used with any Blazorise component.
 This should allow for more flexibility when building and designing the UI.
 While it is a breaking change it shouldn't be a problem to replace all the usages.
 The affected components are `DisplayHeading`, `Heading`, `Paragraph`, `Text`, `CardSubtitle`, `CardTitle`, and `CardText`.

+### Background color

+Having the ability to set background color to any component is a must-have feature.
+That's why from now on, the `Background` parameter is available to all components making it much easier to customize the look of your application.